UCC Postgraduate courses

 Deposits

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment is at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-1. Check Dates: Check the opening and closing dates for the application process in the fact file boxes at the top of the page.
+Check the opening and closing dates for the application process in the yellow fact file boxes at the top of this webpage.
+The UCC online application portal usually opens around mid October.

-2. Gather Documents: Scanned copies of supporting documents have to be uploaded to the UCC online application portal and include:
+Scanned copies of supporting documents have to be uploaded to the UCC online application portal and include:

-• Original qualification documents listed on your application including transcripts of results from institutions other than UCC.
+• Original qualification documents listed on your application, including transcripts of results from institutions other than UCC.

-• Any supplementary items requested for your course if required.
+• Any supplementary items requested for your course, if required.

-3. Apply Online: Apply online via the UCC online application portal.
-Note the majority of our courses have a non-refundable €50 application fee.
+Apply online by clicking the red 'Apply Now' button below.
+Note most of our courses have a non-refundable €50 application fee.

 Additional Requirements (All Applicants)

 Please note you will be required to provide additional information as part of the online application process for this programme.
-This will include the following questions:
+This will include the following:

 • You may enter the details of professional or voluntary positions held.
 We strongly encourage you to complete this section with all relevant work experiences that will support your application.